Saucony Peregrine 16 trail running shoe review 2026

 After 300+ miles, the Saucony Peregrine 15s felt as comfortable as they did brand new out of the box.

-I have only worn the newly updated Saucony 16s for 20 miles of hiking and running.
-However, the comfort and fit is identical to the 15s thus far.
+I have teseted the newly updated Saucony 16s for 60+ miles of hiking and running.
+The comfort and fit is identical to the 15s thus far.
 They feel like magic.
 Could not be more comfortable.
 I have worn the Peregrine 15s on hikes/runs as long as 20+ miles in the high country of Colorado and when I return my feet feel as good as when I started out.

 The Saucony Peregrine 16s are made to fit all feet since they offer both a standard fit (narrow to normal widths) and a wide fit for those with wider feet.